The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: Computations for

 We will now compute the homotopy type of $\Cobred_{1,\gt}$ for more general tangential structures in terms of the so-called \emph{circle transfer} map.
 For any space $Y$ with $\IT$-action the \emph{circle transfer} is an infinite loop space map

 natural with respect to $\IT$-equivariant maps.

 We will treat the circle transfer as a black box and refer the reader to \cite{Gia17} for a more detailed discussion and pointers to the literature.
-The circle transfer for the free loop space $Y = LX$ turns up naturally as a map between classifying spaces of $1$-dimensional bordism categories: \begin{thm}[{\cite[Theorem 1.1]{Gia17}}] Let $\gt = X \times \gt^{\mrm{or}}$ be the tangential structure as before, then following diagram of infinite loop spaces commutes up to homotopy:
+The circle transfer for the free loop space $Y = LX$ turns up naturally as a map between classifying spaces of $1$-dimensional bordism categories: \begin{thm}[{\cite[Proposition 6.1]{Gia17}}] Let $\gt = X \times \gt^{\mrm{or}}$ be the tangential structure as before, then the following diagram of infinite loop spaces commutes up to homotopy: \footnote{ Note that there is a small misprint in \cite[Proposition 6.1]{Gia17}: The diagram should say $\op{ev} \circ \op{trf}$, not $\op{trf} \circ \op{ev}$, as is evident from the proof. }

 \end{thm}

 \begin{cor} For the tangential structure $\gt = X \times \gt^{or}$ there is a homotopy fiber sequence of infinite loop spaces:

 \end{cor} \begin{proof} Theorem \ref{thm:reduction-fiber-sequence} gives us the reduction fiber sequence